-It’s tempting to stay up late, tempted by the ease of binge-watching entire series on a streaming service or having literally all of the information in the world at your fingertips through the indistinct rectangles that we call smartphones.
-But googling the best vegan mac and cheese or how to recreate the fantastically 90s makeup looks from Twin Peaks six hours before you need to wake up has a downside (unfortunately).
+It’s tempting to stay up late, tempted by the ease of binge-watching an entire series on a streaming service or having literally all of the information in the world at your fingertips through the indistinct rectangles that we call smartphones.
+But googling the best vegan mac and cheese or creative uses for the “Catapult” spell in Dungeons & Dragons six hours before you need to wake up has a downside (unfortunately).
 Studies show that not getting enough sleep can negatively affect your immune system—and if you’re already sick, it can make your cold last longer.

 When we sleep, the body releases proteins called cytokines.
 These not only help you sleep, but they’re also needed for your body to fight infection or inflammation, so a lack of sleep can leave you more vulnerable to getting sick.
 For adults, a good night’s rest is between seven to eight hours of sleep a night.
 If you have trouble sleeping, try listening to music or use an app like Headspace or Noisli.